yuhanfang/riot/README.md

 This project includes the following:
   - Threadsafe, rate-limited API client.
 See `examples/example_apiclient`
   - Centralized rate-limiting service.
 See below.
+  - Cached client with a Google Cloud backend.
+See `examples/example_cachedclient`
   - More to come

 # Centralized rate limit service